 The University is required by law to annually report sexual assault and other campus crime statistics to the public.
 These statistics and the list of entities to which a crime may be reported are listed here.
 Campus crime statistics do not contain specific victim-identifying information.

-Support Service and Resources for Sexual Assault Survivors
+Support Services and Resources for Sexual Violence Survivors

-The needs of an individual who has been sexually assaulted vary from person to person.
+The needs of an individual who has experienced sexual violence vary from person to person.
 Northeastern offers a diverse array of services and external resources, many of which may be accessible 24 hours a day, so that a person may choose what it most helpful.
-The University urges anyone who has been sexually assaulted to seek support as soon as possible to minimize and treat physical harm, assist with processing the unique and complex emotional aftermath, and help preserve and understand options for pressing charges.
+The University urges anyone who has survived sexual violence to seek support as soon as possible to minimize and treat physical harm, assist with processing the unique and complex emotional aftermath, and help preserve and understand options for pressing charges.
 Even for someone who does not wish to report the event to law enforcement, or pursue disciplinary action, seeking medical attention as soon as possible is important.

-The University also urges survivors of sexual violence to understand that the University’s primary concern is everyone’s safety, and that use of alcohol or drugs never makes the survivor at fault for sexual assault.
+The University also urges survivors of sexual violence to understand that the University’s primary concern is everyone’s safety, and that use of alcohol or drugs never makes the survivor at fault.

 Following are on campus and off campus services and resources: